EricWaight/eit-alt/README.md

 1. Open folder containing the project in VSCode

-2. Type command/shift/p to bring up the command pallete
+2. Type command/shift/p to bring up the command pallette

-3. Type Remote Containers: Reopen in container and hit enter again
+3. Type "Remote Containers: Reopen in container" and hit enter again

 4. Wait for the container to build and start, this may take a while the first time.
 Once the build is complete, type F5 to start debugging the project.